kerrirapes/Sentiment_Analysis/README.md

 Because our solution is binary (Genuine or Motivated) our benchmark will be random guessing.
 If labels were assigned at random the program should score about 50%.
 Analysis

+*Note: To learn more about this project see the full report in Report.pdf*

 ## Execution

 To run this program open the Main.py and execute.